On the norms of the multiplication operators between weighted Bergman spaces: Abstract

 \section{Abstract}

-In this paper, we investigate the norms of multiplication operators acting between weighted Bergman spaces.
-First, we provide a proof for a norm estimate claim previously announced in our recent paper \cite{Jin-c}.
-Second, we establish a sharp norm estimate for certain special multiplication operators between weighted Bergman spaces, a result that appears to be new in the literature.
+In this paper, we study the norms of multiplication operators acting between weighted Bergman spaces.
+First, we provide a proof for a norm estimate previously announced in our recent paper \cite{Jin-c}.
+Second, we establish a sharp norm estimate for certain special multiplication operators between weighted Bergman spaces, a result that is novel to the literature.
+Finally, we also discuss the connections between the Brennan conjecture and related multiplier norms induced by the Schwarzian derivative of univalent functions.